jerolba/jfleet/README.md

 PostgreSQL 10.1 release has been manually tested without any problem.

-MySQL 8 is not yet supported by JFleet because requires the lastest JDBC driver version, and all internal classes used by JFleet change from 5.x versions.
+MySQL 8 is not yet supported by JFleet because requires the latest JDBC driver which it is completely rewritten, and all internal classes used by JFleet change from 5.x versions.

-All database engines with a standard JDBC driver can be used with the `JdbcBulkInsert` implementation.
+Any database engine with a standard JDBC driver should be used with the `JdbcBulkInsert` implementation.

 ## Running the tests